jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/authorization/secure-laptops.md

 ## Devices policy

-Since we use different configuration profiles for our laptops, said profiles are configured with different policies:
+Since we use different configuration profiles for our laptops for users and admins, said profiles are configured with different policies:

 - Authorization: How the devices can be accessed only by its intended users and how permissions